Can You Ever Go to Jail Over Credit Card Debt?

 Fortunately, this type of action is rare and requires both an aggressive creditor and a willing court, which won’t be the case most of the time.

 Civil cases also usually take a while to work through the system, which may give you time to make payment arrangements with debt collectors...outside of a courtroom.
 If you can settle the debt or make an ongoing arrangement without a civil judgment, then the risk of going to jail disappears.
 If you miss a payment, you can simply contact the debt collector to work out when you’ll be able to make it up without fear of an arrest warrant being issued.

 You're more likey to go to jail for unpaid child support or delinquent taxes

 While it’s fairly unlikely that unpaid credit card debt will ever land you in jail, unpaid taxes and child support are another matter entirely.
 Failing to pay your taxes is a crime and if you’re prosecuted you could very much end up in jail.
 If you’ve been ordered by a court to pay child support and fail to do so, you may be found in contempt of court and sentenced to serve jail time.

 In all cases, it’s always best to try and work out a compromise with any agency or individual that you owe money to.
 Once it goes to court and a judgment is ordered against you, things only get more complicated and difficult to manage.
 Deal with it before it gets to that point and you won’t have to worry about jail time.

 The bottom line is this: you can’t go to jail simply for falling behind on your credit card debt, but you could go to jail if you have a judgment filed against you and you don’t follow the court order.
 Avoid the situation altogether by dealing with your debt collectors before they take you to court.

-If you’re worried about your debt situation, consider speaking with a nonprofit financial counselor.
+If you’re worried about your debt situation, you should speak with a nonprofit financial counselor immediately.
 Counseling is free, confidential, and available 24/7.
 A trained counselor can help you understand your options and get you started down the right path for your goals.